buzzgreyday/pypergraph/docs/source/keyring/keyring.wallets.rst

 Multi Chain Wallet
 ------------------

 This wallet is a hierarchical deterministic wallet type.
+Which means private keys are generated from a master/root seed.
+Thus, supports multiple chains and accounts per wallet.

 **Parameters**